 There are two types of spectral lines in the visible part of the electromagnetic spectrum:

-Emission lines appear as discrete coloured lines, often on a black background, and correspond to specific wavelengths of light emitted by an object.
-Absorption lines – these appear as dark bands, often superimposed on a coloured continuum.
+Emission lines appear as discrete colored lines, often on a black background, and correspond to specific wavelengths of light emitted by an object.
+Absorption lines – these appear as dark bands, often superimposed on a colored continuum.
 And are the result of specific wavelengths being absorbed along the line-of-sight.
-Emission lines are seen as coloured lines on a black background.
+Emission lines are seen as colored lines on a black background.

-Absorption lines are seen as black lines on a coloured background.
+Absorption lines are seen as black lines on a colored background.